Shi-Soul/Shi-Soul.github.io/_pages/about.md

 My research interests include **Reinforcement Learning** and **Robotics**.

-This is my personal homepage under active development.
+This personal homepage is under active development.
 Most information of the default template haven't been cleaned up and please ignore them.